Brooklyn Tower: Completion and opening

 The developers hired broker Jackie Totolo in early 2022 to market the retail space.
 That May, Life Time Fitness became the building's first commercial tenant, leasing 100000 ft2 as a fitness center and coworking space.
 Life Time was to operate the building's amenity spaces as part of its lease agreement.
 The construction crane was being disassembled by April 2022, and workers were installing the final facade panels on the crown two months later.
 The facade was largely completed by October 2022.
 JDS had planned to begin accepting applications for rental apartments in August 2022, but the application process had not started by that October.
 The Brooklyn Tower's crown was completed in February 2023.
 The next month, Stern placed the 368 rental apartments and the retail space for sale, asking $600 million to $700 million for these portions of the building.
 By then, the building was planned to receive a temporary certificate of occupancy.
 A housing lottery for 120 of the apartments commenced that April.
 By mid-2023, the amenity spaces were expected to open the next year.

 In December 2023, Silverstein Capital Partners took over the building's senior loan from Otéra Capital.
 The podium was being finished at the beginning of 2024, and tenants had started moving in.
 One of the building's studio apartments sold for over 2000 $/ft2 in early 2024, becoming the most expensive studio apartment ever sold in Brooklyn per square foot.
 At the time, the rental apartments were being marketed for over $5,000 per month.
 That March, JDS Development defaulted on one of the building's mezzanine loans (valued at $240 million), and Silverstein Capital Partners indicated that it would sell the retail and rental-apartment portions of the building at a foreclosure auction.
 Public records indicated that only 18 out of 148 condos had been sold at the time.
 During June, Silverstein and JDS began negotiating a settlement to avoid foreclosure.
 Ultimately, Silverstein paid $672 million to take over the unsold apartments from JDS the next month.

 Work on the podium continued through late 2024, and Silverstein was planning to resume apartment sales by early 2025.
 By March 2025, either 19 or 23 of the condos had been sold, and residents reported that they went into vacant units just to enjoy the views.
-Life Time downsized its lease that month, agreeing to occupy a 80,000 ft2 health club on seven floors.
-Condo sales resumed in June 2025, with Corcoran Sunshine as the real-estate brokerage.
+Life Time downsized its lease that month, agreeing to occupy an 80,000 ft2 health club on seven floors.
+Condo sales resumed in June 2025, with Corcoran Sunshine as the real-estate brokerage; the units were advertised as being at 85 Fleet Street.
 At the time, the fitness center was still not open, and early residents instead received temporary off-site gym memberships and partial common charge credits.
+The penthouse was placed for sale that December; it remained unsold in April 2026.